benzmuircroft/temp/ROUTER.md

 # 🕳️🥊🌐 @ypear/router

 ## 👀 Description
 A router runs a single Hyperswarm.
 It routes topics.
-It is modular and can support a @ypear/userbase, multiple @ypear/database's and multiple @ypear/crdt's but each database or crdt must be on it's own unique topic.
-You can use it without userbase but, you will need to start it with seed and username on your own.
+It is modular and can support a @ypear/userbase, multiple @ypear/database's and multiple @ypear/crdt's.

 ## 💾 Installation
 ```bash